codarrenvelvindron/codarren.github.io/_drafts/Understanding_errors_in_Python3.md

 - I can already say that 100% this is a server error [See why?](https://blog.codarren.com/Day26-http_response_status_codes_explained/)

-- So I already know that, I'm not dealing with this server problems properly.
+- So I already know that, I'm not dealing with server problems properly.

 - As if there is a problem with the server, my program shouldn't crash like that.